lversen/PHIS/README.md

 - Azure subscription with appropriate permissions
 - **Windows:** PowerShell with Azure PowerShell module (Az) OR Azure CLI
 - **Linux:** Azure CLI OR PowerShell 7+ with Azure PowerShell module (Az)
-- SSH key pair for secure VM access
+- SSH key pair for secure VM access (or use `New-SSHKey.ps1` to create one)
 - Basic knowledge of Linux command line

 ### Azure Management Setup